Waves, Crystals and Chaos

 ![]() (b) Long Period Rules with Orthogonal Bands |

-F#56 shows that the oscillation period is rising sharply with the universe size with a pronounced difference in odd and even universe sizes.
-T#2 shows the oscillation periods which occurred 10 or more times in the last 3 sizes for which all the seed got results, 60 for each of the 8 rules.
+The FindEnd10-50Edge Data Set was used to generate the charts in F#56 which show that the oscillation period is rising sharply with the universe size with a pronounced difference in odd and even universe sizes.
+T#2 shows the oscillation periods which occurred 10 or more times out of the 480 results of the largest 3 universe sizes for which all 60 seeds got results for all 8 rules.
 It is noticeable that a lot of the oscillation periods are close to 2n.

 Band Type | Universe Size |